A Journey Through Chinatown

 May 12, 2002.
 New York Post

-Wading through secret tunnels and false walls, cops smash counterfeiting ring on Canal St.
+Secret tunnels and false walls, cops smash counterfeiting ring on Canal St.

 People-Smuggling Suspect Is Held After 5-Year Hunt